 \section{Abstract}

-We study the transient black hole binary MAXI J1631--479 in its soft spectral state observed simultaneously by the NICER and NuSTAR instruments.
-Its puzzling feature is the presence of a strong and broad Fe K line, while the continuum consists of a strong disk blackbody and a very weak power-law tail.
-The irradiation of the disk by a power-law spectrum fitting the tail is much too weak to account for the strong line.
-Two solutions were proposed in the past.
-One invoked an intrinsic Fe K disk emission, and the other invoked disk irradiation by the returning blackbody emission.
-We instead find that the strong line is naturally explained by the irradiation of the disk by the spectrum from Comptonization of the disk blackbody by coronal relativistic electrons.
-The shape of the irradiating spectrum at $\lesssim$10 keV reflects that of the disk blackbody; it is strongly curved and has a higher flux than that of a fit with a power-law irradiation.
-That flux accounts for the line.
-While this result is independent of the physical model used for the disk intrinsic emission, the value of the fitted spin strongly depends on it.
-When using a Kerr disk model for a thin disk with a color correction, the fitted spin corresponds to a retrograde disk, unlikely for a Roche-lobe overflow binary.
-Then, a model accounting for both the disk finite thickness and radiative transfer yields a spin of $a_*\approx0.8$--0.9, which underlines the strong model-dependence of X-ray spin measurements.
+We study the transient black hole binary MAXI J1631--479 observed simultaneously by NICER and NuSTAR in its soft spectral state.
+Its puzzling feature is the presence of a strong and broad Fe K line, while the continuum includes a prominent disk blackbody and a very weak power-law tail.
+The irradiation of the disk by a power-law spectrum fitting the tail is far too weak to explain the strong line.
+Previous proposals included the idea that the Fe K emission is intrinsic to the disk.
+Here, we propose that the strong line can be explained by the irradiation of the disk by photons from Comptonization of the disk blackbody by coronal electrons.
+One crucial effect is that the shape of the irradiating spectrum at $\lesssim$10 keV reflects that of the disk blackbody; it is strongly curved and has a higher flux than what would be produced by a fit with a power-law irradiation.
+The other effect is a relativistic enhancement of the backscattered coronal flux incident on the disk.
+Both effects together can account for the line, although the latter is modeled only quantitatively.
+While this result is independent of the physical model used for disk emission, the fitted spin depends heavily on that model.
+When employing a Kerr disk model for a thin disk with color correction, the fitted spin appears retrograde, rare for a Roche-lobe overflow binary.
+A model that accounts for both the finite thickness of the disk and radiative transfer yields a spin of $a_*\approx0.8$--0.9.